 When done correctly, a database can be a powerful and collaborative single source of truth.
 But without the right guardrails in place, an organization might find themselves freefalling into a privacy and security nightmare.

 Grist is built on the idea that protecting sensitive data shouldn’t get in the way of collaboration, and that collaboration shouldn’t come at the cost of data security.
-Achieving this balance is possible thanks to:
+Achieving this balance is possible thanks to Access Rules, which allow granular permissions on table, column, and row level.

 The A-B-C(RUD)s of data security